eliona-smart-building-assistant/hailo-app/README.md

 1. Collect specification and data for all devices
 2. Create assets for each device in both projects `1` and `99`, if not already exists.
 Remember created asset ids in table `hailo.asset`.
-3. Writes heap data for each device for the corresponding assets in both projects `1` and `99`
+3. Writes data for each device for the corresponding assets in both projects `1` and `99`

 #### hailo.asset